Timothy C. Hain, MD

 - Go into the configuration menu for your server, and make sure that it accepts anonymous FTP.
 If you are using a software server, you will need to figure out what it is named on your LAN.
 This could be difficult, as if it is named rather than at a dedicated IP, then your printer will somehow have to access DNS, which could be challenging.
 It may well be that Brother printers don't do DNS- if they do, we haven't figured it out.

 - Since originally writing this, as my Synology box started showing signs of age, I switched to using a local computer as a server (Ubuntu).
 Again, note that Brother printers don't do DNS and thus you have to provide the printer configuration menu with the IP address (probably 192.168.#.*).
+Windows FTP server programs are generally impossible, and while windows supposedly has a FTP server built in, it is beyond the ability of most to get it to work.

 - Another problem that I "worked through" is that Ubuntu wants to be secure, and this makes it difficult to get normal work done.
 When you create a "ftp" directory in your home directory, by default, it is created with useless permissions (i.e. ones that make your files inaccessible).
 Once you create the directory, you must change it's permissions to something more friendly, like 777 if your machine is a local one behind your router.